jtkovacs/jtkovacs.github.io/REFS/TOCS/information-architecture_TOC.md

     - ... unless other meanings of the homograph are entirely outside the domain
         - ... but even then, anticipate metasearching and include a qualifier

 While compound terms denote a single concept, <span style="color: red; font-weight: bold;">(2)</span> **coordinated terms** AKA synthesized terms associate several concepts with a single information object and generally fall in the domain of indexing languages.
-Coordinated terms can be embedded in the object **(precoordination),** as with Library of Congress subject headings in books: _English Language--Rhetoric, Persuasion (Rhetoric), Report Writing._ Precoordinated terms enable browsing with great specificity, describe complex concepts, and impose alphabetic proximity on related terms that would otherwise be far apart.
-Given the high cost of taxonomist labor, though, it's often better to let users combine terms interactively during search **(postcoordination),** e.g. _English Language AND Rhetoric AND Persuasion AND Report Writing._
+Coordinated terms can be <span style="color: red; font-weight: bold;">(a)</span> embedded in the object **(precoordination),** as with Library of Congress subject headings in books: _English Language--Rhetoric, Persuasion (Rhetoric), Report Writing._ Precoordinated terms enable browsing with great specificity, describe complex concepts, and impose alphabetic proximity on related terms that would otherwise be far apart.
+Given the high cost of taxonomist labor, though, it's often better to let users <span style="color: red; font-weight: bold;">(b)</span> combine terms interactively during search **(postcoordination),** e.g. _English Language AND Rhetoric AND Persuasion AND Report Writing._

 Use of a compound term should be determined by warrant, total #terms in the CV (more compound terms means more overall terms), and intended format (print sometimes benefits from precoordinated terms); see ANSI/NISO Z9.19 pp. 39-40 for more guidance and examples.